 4. ✧ Go to a Local Christmas Festival

-5. ✦ Make a Homemade Gift
+7. ✦ Make a Homemade Gift

 - 32 DIY Christmas Gifts for an Extra-Special Holiday

-6. ✧ Connect With an Out of Town Friend
+8. ✧ Connect With an Out of Town Friend

-7. ✦ Make an Ornament
+10. ✦ Make an Ornament

-9. ✦ Create Handmade Christmas Cards
+11. ✦ Create Handmade Christmas Cards

 With a collection of papers, ribbons, glue and some decorative pieces you can create some pretty festive Christmas cards that will WOW your family and friends.
 Country Living has some super cute DIY card ideas (the mini wreath cards are my favorite!).

-10. ✧ Make a Christmas Tune Playlist
+13. ✧ Make a Christmas Tune Playlist

-11. ✦ Donate a Toy
+16. ✦ Donate a Toy

-Christmas is all about giving, and giving a gift to a child in need is one of the most rewarding things to do—a heartwarming addition to your Christmas bucket list!
-Each year I typically collect toys at my restaurant to donate to Toys for Tots, but there are many other places in need too.
+Christmas is all about giving, and giving a gift to a child in need is one of the most rewarding things to do this holiday—a heartwarming addition to your Christmas bucket list!
+Each year I typically collect toys at my Italian restaurant to donate to Toys for Tots, but there are many other places in need too.

-13. ✦ Watch a Holiday Movie Favorite
+19. ✦ Watch a Holiday Movie Favorite

 Slip into your comfiest pjs (you know, that fuzzy onesie with the feet), make some popcorn and watch a holiday movie that will get you into the spirit.
 You can even go one step further and make it a movie marathon.
 Some of my favorites are: